aidanmelen/terraform-kubernetes-confluent-platform/examples/schema/README.md

-# connector
+# schema

-Deploy a Connector on Kafka Connect.
-This example produces data to `my-topic` and uses the connector to mirror the data to `self.my-topic`
+Deploy a Schema on the Schema Registry.
+This example produces Avro messages to the `pageviews` topic using the [kafka-connect-datagen](https://github.com/confluentinc/kafka-connect-datagen) connector.

 ## Assumptions